|Road Bike Tours

 The International Guitar Festival (July) features master-classes of interpretation and concerts by world-class guitarists.

-The Festival of the Nations from the Podyji (July) presents the original cultural and culinary specialties of the nations living in the Podyji region.
+Narody Podyji - The Festival of the Nations from the Podyji (July) presents the original cultural and culinary specialties of the nations living in the Dyje River region.

 Festival Of The Three Neighbors (August) is a meeting of folklore ensembles.